Leasehold valuation tribunal: Composition

-Tribunals technically comprised members drawn from one of the five rent assessment panels of England, constituted under Schedule 10 of the Rent Act 1977.
+Tribunals technically comprised members drawn from one of the five rent assessment panels of England, constituted under schedule 10 of the Rent Act 1977.
 Such members also sat on rent assessment committees which determined Fair Rents under s.
 70 of the Rent Act 1977, rent tribunals under the same Act which determined rents payable under Restricted Contracts (room lettings) and residential property tribunals which were created by the Housing Act 2004.

 A legally qualified chairman sitting with a Chartered Surveyor and a lay member usually constituted the tribunal.
 However, a small number of chairmen were chartered surveyors and a small number of members of other professions were appointed to sit.
 Chairmen were appointed by the Lord Chancellor and other members by the Secretary of State.

+In Wales

+Leasehold Valuation Tribunals still exist in Wales as a sitting of the Residential Property Tribunal Wales.
+They hear disputes regarding leaseholds, including service charges, enfranchisement, and recognition of tenants' associations.